Tantre Farm CSA Newsletter

 HAPPY THANKSGIVING, EVERYONE!

-The vegetables for this distribution have been compiled into 1 big (1-7/8 bushel) box and 1 smaller (1- 1/9 bushel) box.
-The Brussels stalks, kale, parsley, sage, and ONE jar of Brinery Sauerkraut will be on the side.
-You may want to bring your own containers or bags, if you don’t want to haul the boxes home.
-You can also return them anytime to the Farm or the AA or Chelsea Farmers’ Market throughout this winter.
+The vegetables for this bountiful distribution have been compiled into 1 big wooden (1 3/4-bushel) crate, 1 smaller wooden crate (1 1/9 bushel), and a 1 wax cardboard box (the usual one for the Summer CSA, so 1/2 bushel).
+You may want to bring your own containers or bags, if you don’t want to haul these containers home.
+You can also return them anytime to the Farm or the Ann Arbor or Chelsea Farmers’ Market throughout this winter.
 Most of the following items can be stored for long-term (especially the root vegetables) or preserved very simply, so please note storage or simple cooking tips listed below, or on our website. **Also, if you’re having trouble identifying any unfamiliar produce, please look for “Veggie ID” on our website under CSA INFO or RECIPES tabs.

-Please feel free to give us a call or e-mail throughout the late fall and early winter, if you are interested in a refill of any of the following produce.
+Please feel free to give us a call or e-mail throughout the fall, winter, and spring, if you are interested in a refill of any of the following produce.
 We are planning on being at the Ann Arbor Farmers’ Market on Wed., Nov.
-21, for any last minute Thanksgiving purchases.
-At this point we will probably not be at the AA Farmers Market on Sat.
-Nov.
-24, but we will be at the Chelsea Farmers Market on Nov.
-24. We are hoping to continue coming to the Ann Arbor Farmers Market on Wednesdays and Saturdays throughout December and then only Saturdays for Jan. – April.
-We will continue to be at the Chelsea Winter Farmers Market from Nov.
-24 through the first 2 Saturdays of December.
-If you have “liked” us on Tantre Farm’s Facebook page, you will know when we are coming, since we will try to keep you updated.
-Also, throughout the fall and winter, we will continue delivering our produce into Ann Arbor for the People’s Food Coop and Argus Farm Stop on Liberty and Packard.
+27, for any last minute Thanksgiving purchases.
+We will continue coming to the Ann Arbor Farmers Market on Wednesdays and Saturdays throughout December and then also on Saturdays for Jan. – April, as much as the weather allows us.
+We will also continue to be at the Chelsea Winter Farmers Market from Nov.
+30 through December 14.
+If you have “liked” us on Tantre Farm’s Facebook page or Instagram, you will know when we are coming, since we will try to keep you updated.
+Also, throughout the fall and winter, we will continue delivering our produce into Ann Arbor to the People’s Food Coop, Argus Farm Stop on Liberty and Packard in Ann Arbor, and Agricole Farm Stop in Chelsea.

-Our online registration will open soon for our collaborative Winter Solstice CSA in December, which honors the longest day of the year and our Summer CSA of 2019, which begins the week of Memorial Day.
-More descriptions of these shares on our website, and we will send a separate email announcement when sign up is ready.
+We also offer some Winter Share opportunities.
+Our online registration will open soon for our collaborative Winter Solstice CSA on December 21, which honors the shortest day of the year.
+We also will keep you informed about our Midwinter Morning’s Dream CSA and Summer CSA of 2020.
+More descriptions of these shares on our website, and we will send a separate email announcement for each one when sign ups are ready.

 Thank you for buying locally and seasonally.
 We wish you a safe, healthy, and enjoyable Thanksgiving!